alexlinglu/react-props-pset/README.md

 ## Submission

 Submit a **quick** screen recording where you walk us through each custom component you made, showing the `.jsx` file and the `.css` file of each one as well as demonstrating what it looks like in `localhost`.
-I
+I recommend using the record function on Zoom for this, but feel free to do whatever works best for you.

 ## Example Props Ideas:
 - Text content and background color for a card.